Sacramento Motorcycle Accident Lawyer

 There must be proper seating at the rear or an attached side car that is intended for passengers, as well as footrests for all riders.
 (CVC 27800)

-Motorcycle accidents, just like other car accidents, happen due to a variety of causes.
+Motorcycle accidents, just like other car accidents in Sacramento, happen due to a variety of causes.
 Some accidents involve negligent conduct or careless driving on the part of the motorcyclist.
 However, many other crashes happen for reasons outside of the motorcyclist’s control.
 This can include negligence on the part of other drivers and the failure of another driver to see and recognize the motorcyclist in traffic.
 Some of the most common causes of these crashes include:

 - Unsafe lane changes.
 Negligent drivers risk colliding with a motorcyclist when they fail to check their blind spots or signal when changing lanes.

 - Car doors.
 There are times when motorcyclists are injured when a driver opens the door of their parked vehicle into the path of a motorcyclist.

 - Speeding.
 Speeding is the leading cause of serious injury and death in an accident and is particularly dangerous for mostly unprotected motorcyclists.

 - Driving under the influence.
 Drivers who are under the influence of alcohol or drugs pose a danger to motorcyclists.